 The stat package also contains a class for calculating the quantile of a stream of double values.
-It's implementing algorithm, which is described in [18], calculates-or estimates-the quantile value on the fly, without storing the consumed double values.
-This allows to use the Quantile class even for very large sets of double values.
-How to calculate the first quartile of a given, random Double-Stream is shown in the code snipped below.
+Its implementing algorithm, which is described in [20], calculates-or estimates-the quantile value on the fly, without storing the consumed double values.
+This allows for using the Quantile class even for very large sets of double values.
+How to calculate the first quartile of a given, random DoubleStream is shown in the code snippet below.